 Providing Interdisciplinary Expertise to the Public

-As a public policy forum, the Society works to provide the general public and decision-makers with up-to-date information relevant to foreign relations and international business, while also working to raise the visibility of member research and policy recommendations.
-The Society pursues this public policy mission through five channels:
+As a public policy forum, the Foreign Affairs Council works to provide the general public and decision-makers with up-to-date information relevant to foreign relations and international business, while also working to raise the visibility of member research and policy recommendations.
+The Council’s members pursue their public policy mission through five channels:

 - Events and Symposium